sammck/tp-hub/README.md

 Next, start the Traefik reverse-proxy.
 To perform this step, the user must be in the `docker` security group.

-{% note %}
+> **Note**

-**Note:** If you were not already in the `docker` security group when you started the current login session, you were added by `install-prereqs.sh, but the change will not take effect until you log out and log back in again.
+> If you were not already in the `docker` security group when you started the current login session, you were

-{% endnote %}
+> added by `install-prereqs.sh`, but the change will not take effect until you log out and log back in again.

 ```bash